 If you do want to make this drink extra good, though, opt for a rich, dark variety like the Lindt 70% Cocoa Dark Chocolate on Amazon.com.

 - Add milk and whisk for about five minutes until your chocolate and milk are well combined.

-- Finish by adding in 1 tsp (6 g) each of your spices.
+- Finish by adding 1 tsp (6 g) of each of your spices.

 So, if you’re looking for a change of pace in your coffee routine or want to try something new and exciting, I’d definitely recommend giving some (or all!) of these latte alternatives a shot.

 Personally, I’m excited to experiment with more flavors and combinations, but no matter what you choose, I think you’ll find that the taste of home-brewed coffee is still as delicious as ever.